Do I need a vaccine to enter India

 The nationals of Afghanistan, Pakistan, Nigeria, Somalia, Syria, Cameroon, Malawi, Mozambique, Madagascar, Congo and DR Congo are subject to this requirement.

-Travelers to India must possess a polio vaccination certificate issued by authorized health officers of their respective countries.
+Travelers to India from affected countries must possess a polio vaccination certificate issued by authorized health officers of their respective countries.
 The certificate is valid only after taking an additional dose of OPV/IPV at least four weeks prior to travel to India, and it remains valid for a period of one year.

 Whether to follow these recommendations is a personal health decision.
 Consult your doctor before travel, particularly for longer trips to India.